I’ve given this a good deal of thought, and here’s what I think.

 What if there was a place where you could just for once STOP.
 THE FREAKING.
 PLAY.
 ACTING?
 Where, when people ask “How are you?”, you can actually give an HONEST answer?

-Yeah, this would that place.
+Yeah, this would be that place.
 And as we’ve established, everyone here is in that same place.
 It’s a little thing we who love Christian contemporary buzzwords like to call… COMMUNITY.
 From breaking bread in the book of Acts to Settlers of Catan Marathon Game Nights, we Christians LOOOOOVE the idea of Community.
 And we should.
-The Bible’s chalk full of it.
+The Bible’s chock full of it.
 “Doing life together”, as they say.
 Gettin real.
 Being transparent.
 That’s what it’s all about.

 Let me tell you, friend, there aint nothing like the reality of doing life with a bunch of people who don’t have the time or patience to play around.
 They mean business.

 Don’t misunderstand.
 Here you are accepted, just as you are.
 But you don’t come here to stay as you are.
 Somehow these people are able to love each other and hold each other accountable to a standard at the same time.
 They listen without judgment and with great compassion, and yet have this mysteriously weird dynamic where they can also call each other out.
 And they do.

 It’s almost as if they’re speaking the truth… in love!
 So weird.
 And so wonderful.